 Let down your guard and do what feels natural.
 Say what you really feel.
 Remember: Those who matter don’t mind, and those who mind don’t matter.

 Work is one of the hardest places to be authentic — we are typically hired because of our ability to be professional and we are bombarded by written and unwritten rules about fitting into the ‘work culture’.
 In a fascinating study, Deloitte found that 61% of people hide one aspect of their identity at work.
-The figures are even higher among women and racial and sexual minorities.
+The figures are even higher among racial, sexual and gender minorities.

 However, authenticity matters in the workplace.
 As do boundaries and privacy.
-But when you’re comfortable with yourself, you can be who you are everywhere — even at critical moments of your professional life.
+When you’re comfortable with yourself, you can be who you are everywhere — even at critical moments of your professional life.

-When you are living in your authenticity, you attract people who are also living authentically.
+When you are living authentically, you attract people who are doing the same.
 These relationships help build you as an individual and push you towards becoming your best self.

 “The word for marriage in Hebrew means ‘fire,’ because relationships are supposed to bring friction and heat,” explains Kelly.
 “It will test you and refine you, until all the worst parts of you have been burned away,” explains Kelly.